 For the 2017-18 school year, Cary Woods received $1,531.26 to allocate towards Parent and Family Engagement.

 Mrs. Sherri Shiver, Instructional Coach

-My name is Sherri Shiver, and this is my eleventh year in the Auburn City School System.
+My name is Sherri Shiver, and this is my twelfth year in the Auburn City School System.
 I have a bachelor’s degree in Early Childhood Education and a master’s degree in Instructional Leadership and Administration.
 I have teaching experience in kindergarten, 1st grade, and 4th grade.
 I have also served as a Title I teacher, and I am currently the Instructional Coach at CWES.
 I have a passion for teaching children that motivates me daily, and my greatest reward is seeing a student turn on a huge SMILE because they have succeeded!